ibm-cloud-docs/vlans/about-vlans.md

 ### Premium VLANs
 {: #about-premium-vlans}

 Premium VLANs are acquired by ordering a VLAN.
-See [Ordering Premium VLANs](/docs/vlans?topic=vlans-ordering-premium-vlans) for instructions.
+See [Ordering VLANs](/docs/vlans?topic=vlans-ordering-premium-vlans) for instructions.
 Premium VLANs remain on your account until explicitly canceled.
 You can order as many premium VLANs as you like, subject to capacity limitations.
 If capacity is unavailable, seek VLANs in another pod or data center.

 An important distinction of Premium VLANs is that they're not selected automatically to fulfill a server order.
 Premium VLANs must be explicitly selected while you are ordering servers, to have servers reside on them.
-See the [FAQ](/docs/vlans?topic=vlans-vlans-faqs#specify-vlan-during-order) for instructions on VLAN selection.
+See the [FAQs](/docs/vlans?topic=vlans-vlans-faqs#specify-vlan-during-order) for instructions on VLAN selection.

 ## VLAN identification
 {: #vlan-identification}

 VLANs exist on routers within IBM Cloud data centers.
-Each VLAN is identified by a unique number, router, and data center location combination.
-For example, public `VLAN 829`, which is on router `fcr02` within data center `SJC01` is identified by `sjc01.fcr02.829`.
-Private `VLAN 2234`, on router `bcr01` within data center `AMS01` is identified by `ams01.bcr01.2234`.
+Each VLAN is identified by a unique fully qualified name.
+For example, the fully qualified name `dal10.fcr03.1431` is identified by the the number `1431`, on router `fcr03`, and within data center `dal10` (Dallas 10).

 ## VLANs and subnets
 {: #vlans-subnets}